Terms and Conditions

 Kaplan has the right to change course dates, course curricula, tutors, locations and programs at any time at its discretion.
 However, in cases where the course is rescheduled prior to the start of the first course and the new date is unacceptable to the student, all fees will be refunded.

-Kaplan has the right to change prices due to tax increases, governmental actions or other events beyond Kaplan’s control.
-Prices are valid for courses starting in 2016.
+Kaplan may change prices due to tax increases, governmental actions, other events beyond Kaplan’s control or circumstances that may affect the operations of the business.
+Prices are valid for courses starting in 2018.

 All books and learning materials will be made available to students during their course.
-A book deposit (USD40) may be charged at the beginning of the course.
-This will be refunded at the end of the course, if the books are returned in good condition.
 Some specialized courses may require the purchase of books.
-In Canada, New Zealand and Australia a materials fee is charged to students to cover the cost of such items.
+In Canada, New Zealand and Australia a materials fee is charged to students to cover the cost of learning items.
+In Vancouver, other avenues to access required materials may be available such as purchasing from an alternative source (if possible).
+Students will need to show proof they have procured the materials in these cases in order for the materials fee to be waived.

-A refundable housing deposit of up to GBP250, EUR350, USD500, CAD600, NZD250-500 or AUD250-500 may be charged on arrival to students taking residential accommodation in the UK, Ireland, USA, Canada, New Zealand and Australia.
+A refundable housing deposit of approximately GBP250, EUR350, USD500, CAD600, NZD300-1000 or AUD250-900 may be charged on arrival to students taking residential accommodation in the UK, Ireland, USA, Canada, New Zealand and Australia.
+Please note, deposit fees vary by school location; students will be informed at the time of booking should additional fees apply.
 The deposit is returned unless there is damage, loss or extra cleaning to be paid for on the student’s departure.
-In some cases the deposit may be non-refundable if the booking is cancelled.
+In some cases the deposit may be non- refundable if the booking is cancelled.
 Additional fees may also apply in some locations (e.g. utilities, cleaning, and linen).

 Any student who commits a criminal offence, violates the student conduct code or school policy, has, in Kaplan’s opinion, a poor attendance record (e.g. less than 80%, whether or not such attendance is in breach of any visa attendance requirements), is absent for 14 consecutive days without notification (USA and Canada), or fails to pay an amount he or she is directly or indirectly liable to pay Kaplan in order to undertake the course, may be expelled or suspended.
-No refund will be given (except for students attending our Vancouver location) and the immigration authorities will be informed.
-In the USA and Canada, the students will be provided with a written notice of expulsion, with a maximum of 7 calendar days to provide documentation to support reversal of the decision, if appropriate.
+No refund will be given (except for students attending our USA and Canada locations, see below) and the immigration authorities will be informed.
+In the USA and Canada, the student will be provided with written notice of expulsion, with a maximum of 7 calendar days to provide documentation to support reversal of the decision, if appropriate.
+Any refund, if applicable, will be based on the last date of attendance and will be calculated according to our termination refund policies below.

 The liability of Kaplan, its group companies, their directors, officers, employees, affiliates, agents and partners with respect to losses arising from negligence (except where such liability cannot be excluded as a matter of law), breach of contract or otherwise will be limited in all circumstances to the full amount paid to Kaplan or the relevant Kaplan group company by the relevant student for the particular program.
 Such companies and persons will in no circumstances have any liability for indirect or consequential losses or damages.

-Kaplan has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the New Zealand Minister of Education and by the Australian National Code of Practice 2007 and the Educational Services for Overseas Students Act 2000 (ESOS Act 2000).
-Information on these Codes is available on request from Kaplan or from: www.minedu.govt.nz and www.aei.gov.au
+Kaplan schools in Australia and New Zealand, have agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the New Zealand Minister of Education and by the Australian National Code of Practice 2007 and the Educational Services for Overseas Students Act 2000 (ESOS Act 2000).
+Information on these Codes is available on request from Kaplan or from: www.nzqa.govt.nz

 Agreement to the Kaplan Terms and Conditions does not remove the student’s right to take further action under Australia’s consumer protection laws, or their right to pursue other legal remedies under Australian law.
 All additional information and documents can be found on the Kaplan website: www.kaplaninternational.com

-Student visa holders are required to provide Kaplan with a current residential address and telephone number at all times, maintain satisfactory academic progress and attend a minimum of 80% of their course (in Australia/USA/Canada/New Zealand).
+Student visa holders are required to provide Kaplan with a current residential address and telephone number at all times, maintain satisfactory academic progress and attend a minimum of 80% (in Australia/USA/Canada/New Zealand) or 85% (in Ireland) of their course.
 In the UK if ten contact days are missed the student will be outside the terms of their visa and will be reported to the UK Visas and Immigration.
-Students who fail to show up for their enrollment or with less than 80% attendance (in Australia/USA/Canada/New Zealand) or who miss ten days (UK) will be reported to the Department of Immigration and Border Protection (DIBP) in Australia, The Border Agency in the UK, the Department of Homeland Security (DHS) in the USA, Citizenship and Immigration Canada (CIC) in Canada, or to New Zealand Immigration Services.
-Regardless of immigration status, information collected by Kaplan which personally identifies a student and information regarding a student’s course progress may be shared with the Australian State and Federal or British government, the Department of Homeland Security, state and accrediting agencies (USA), Citizenship and Immigration Canada, provincial and accrediting agencies (Canada), designated authorities, the Tuition Protection Service (Australia), students’ parents, Kaplan staff and third-party representatives (i.e. agents and/ or government sponsors).
+Students who fail to show up for their enrollment or with less than 80% attendance (in Australia/USA/Canada/New Zealand), 85% (in Ireland) or who miss ten days (UK) will be reported to the Department of Immigration and Border Protection (DIBP) in Australia, UK Visas & Immigration in the UK, the Department of Homeland Security (DHS) in the USA, Citizenship and Immigration Canada (CIC) in Canada, New Zealand Immigration Services in New Zealand or to the Irish Naturalisation and Immigration Service in Ireland.
+Regardless of immigration status, information collected by Kaplan which personally identifies a student and information regarding a student’s course progress may be shared with the Australian State and Federal or British government, the Department of Homeland Security, state and accrediting agencies (USA), Citizenship and Immigration Canada, provincial and accrediting agencies (Canada), designated authorities, the Tuition Protection Service (Australia), the Irish Naturalisation and Immigration Service (Ireland), students’ parents, Kaplan staff and third- party representatives (i.e. agents and/ or government sponsors) and law enforcement officials.
 This information may include personal and contact details, course enrollment details and changes, and circumstances of any suspected breach by the student of any visa condition.
 Any school-aged dependents accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.

 All language of instruction shall be in English.

-Refunds will be made via the Kaplan representative to whom the fees were originally paid, or to the student’s bank account in the same country in which the fees were originally paid.
-All refunds will be made within 45 days of written notification (or according to state/provincial requirements).
+Refunds will be made within 45 days of written notification.
 In the event of Kaplan cancelling or terminating a course, a full refund of all unused fees will be made.

 Postponements will only be made on receipt of a valid written customer request.
 Bookings may be postponed a maximum of two times within one year of the original booking date.
 Bookings may only be postponed by up to 6 months at a time.
 You may be rebooked at the rates currently in effect at the time of rebooking.
 Only one tuition promotion may be used at any time; any previously expired promotions will no longer be valid at the time of postponement; a current promotion, valid at the time of postponement, may be applied.

 USA: ‘Cancellation’ refers to the period up to the start date of the first course you are attending.
-Cancellations must be made in writing and in these cases, providing the student never attends, 100% of the tuition and accommodation fees will be refunded, less any actual housing costs incurred; in all cases, the courier fee, enrollment fee and any other service charges (e.g. airport transfer fee, medical insurance, campus fee, program supplement fee, etc.) are non-refundable up to a maximum charge of USD500 (USD250 in California).
-Cancellations made prior to the course start date but after arrival in the US on a Kaplan-issued Form I-20, will result in forfeiture of tuition, and any associated accommodation fees, equal to the first 4 weeks for courses between 1-11 weeks and the first 6 weeks for courses 12 weeks or longer.
+Cancellations should (but are not required to) be made in writing and in these cases, providing the student never attends, 100% of the tuition and accommodation fees will be refunded, less any actual housing costs incurred; in all cases, the courier fee, enrollment fee and any other service charges (e.g. medical insurance, campus fee, program supplement fee, etc.) are non- refundable up to a maximum charge of USD500.
+Cancellations made prior to the course start date but after arrival in the US on a Kaplan-issued Form I-20, will result in forfeiture of tuition, and any associated accommodation fees, equal to the first 4 weeks for courses between 1-11 weeks and the first 6 weeks for courses 12 weeks or longer (does not apply for California).
+Cancellations made prior to the course start date but after Change of Status has been approved by USCIS on Kaplan-issued Form I-20 will result in forfeiture of tuition, and any associated accommodation fees, equal to the first 4 weeks for courses between 1-11 weeks and the first 6 weeks for courses 12 weeks or longer (does not apply for California).

 New Zealand: Tuition (in accordance with the NZQA and Kaplan refund policy):

 - Courses of 13 weeks or longer: cancellations or terminations made prior to or within the first 10 working days of the course will be refunded in full, less a deduction for costs incurred by Kaplan, up to a maximum of 25% of the total fee paid.
 Kaplan will provide you with details of the cost components for the purpose of working out the maximum deductible percentage.
-In the event of a dispute over the cost component deducted, you can refer the matter to the International Education Appeal Authority (IEAA).
+In the event of a dispute over the cost component deducted, you can refer the matter to the New Zealand Quality Authority (NZQA).

 Courses 2 to 12 weeks